The Most Difficult Player of All

 Christ, in the form of the Divine Spirit, goes immediately to our subconscious

 mind to settle the issue of influential humility vs. self-determination (Faith

 vs. Sin) on that subconscious level.

 Christ instantly dethrones that stubborn subconscious carnal force within us by merging His character essence with ours.
-As a part of that merger we receive a whole new value system – His value system (interpretive context) – on this subconscious level.
+As discussed earlier, through that merger we receive a whole new value system – His value system (His interpretive context) – on this subconscious level.

-The first impact of this new Christ-based value system is to establish, as ascendant, the value of influential humility (faith) before God, the reign of which is based in the sufficiency of the Living Christ.
-And this Christ-based faith now becomes the prevailing and prime value in the believer’s subconscious - just as it is on the conscious level.
+The first impact of this new Christ-based value system is to establish, as ascendant, the faith value of influential humility before God.
+And, that ascendency of the faith motive is based in the sufficiency of the Living Christ.
+So, this Christ-based faith motive now becomes the prevailing and prime value in the believer’s subconscious - just as it is on the conscious level.

 The Apostle, Peter, describes this transforming merger between the human nature and the divine nature this way.
 “Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord, as His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 (Ref.
 Joel 2:28 / Luke 24:49 / 2 Peter 1:2-4 NKJV)